Set as Button

 Step 5: Set Action behavior There are different kinds of Action behavior for different components.
 Actions depend on the type of component.
 In this example, Change Image is selected.

 All components do not support the same button action behavior, so it is necessary to know which component supports which button action.
-Galaxy Watch Designer supports the following button action behavior:
+Galaxy Watch Studio supports the following button action behavior:

 - None: Default behavior.
 No action occurs.
 All components support this behavior.